 For some of them, the document used in the application may have expired or have been replaced.
 What to do in such cases?

 How to update passport details

 The system does not send a reminder if an identity document has expired, so it is up to users to remember to update the details.
-At present, this can be done through the online profile and sending the new passport or identity card to the Home Office for verification.
-But it might take a while before the new data appear online.
+Initially, this could be done via the online profile and sending the new passport or identity card to the Home Office for verification.

 Robert M. from Edinburgh (he chose not to disclose his full name) went through the process and was left with many questions.
-A retired professor who has lived in the UK for 32 years, Robert applied for ‘settled status’ during the trial phase for university employees in November last year.
+A retired professor who has lived in the UK for 32 years, Robert applied for settled status during the trial phase for university employees, in November 2018.

 “I found the process surprisingly easy.
 It all went very smoothly and I got the ‘settled status’ confirmation within 24 hours,” he told Europe Street.
 “But my German passport expired at the end of December so I had to update the online status when I received the new passport in January.”